Aayush Sharma

 Aayush Sharma (born 26 October 1990) is an Indian actor who works in Hindi films.
-He made his film debut with brother-in-law Salman Khan's production Loveyatri (2018).
-His film Antim: The Final Truth (2021) was critically and commercially acclaimed, in which he starred alongside Khan.
+He made his film debut with brother-in-law Salman Khan's production Loveyatri (2018) and Antim: The Final Truth (2021), in which he starred alongside Khan.

 Early life

 Aayush Sharma was born on 26 October 1990 in Mandi, Himachal Pradesh to Anil and Sunita Sharma.
 He has a sibling, Aashray Sharma.
 He is the grandson of veteran congress leader Pandit Sukh Ram, ex-cabinet minister, who comes from village Kotli in district Mandi.
 Sharma's family has been involved in politics for more than 50 years and have a very special place in Himachal politics.

 Career

 In 2018, Sharma debuted in Bollywood with the lead role in Salman Khan's production Loveyatri opposite newcomer Warina Hussain.
 In 2020, he and Saiee Manjrekar were seen in the music video Manjha by Vishal Mishra.
 His breakthrough came in 2021 when he portrayed a gangster alongside Khan in his another production Antim.

 He is next set to appear in the actioner Kwatha with Isabelle Kaif, a film delayed since 2019.
-In May 2022, he confirmed that he will reunite with Khan in his production Kabhi Eid Kabhi Diwali, in which he is playing his brother.